 The property of water means that as it cools it holds more oxygen.
 As winter approaches the fish become less active and the need for the same high circulation levels drops.
 This can mean that a smaller pump could be used and if the fish stop feeding for an extended period the pump and filter could be switched off completely.
 If you do switch your filter off, it is important to remember not to feed the fish until the filter has been switched back on for a while.
 Obviously replacing your main pump with a smaller pump has an initial cost.
 Whether this is worthwhile will depend on the savings you can make between the power consumption of each pump, but a second pump brings added benefits.
 It should prolong the life of the main pump and is very useful to have a standby for when and if the main pump fails.

 How much can I save with a more efficent pump?

 To find out how much you can save by using a more efficient pump, enter the unit tare you pay for electricity, how many house per day the pump is used and the wattage of the two pumps in to the form below and then press calculate.
 In some cases, the reductions are so big that it is cheaper to throw away a high consumption pump as the paving will pay for the cost of the new pump.

-Unit Rates - from the 1st of October 2022 (for 2 years) the rate for electricity is capped to £0.34 per/kWh, however if you are on a fixed rate the cost may be different to this.
+Unit Rates - August 2023 update - the average unit cost of electricity in the uk is £0.34 per/kWh, however if you are on a fixed rate the cost may be different to this.